Stevensousa67/ResumeBuilder/StevenSousa_Project_1/README.md

 - Start the .venv by running the command "source .venv/bin/activate"
 - Optional: upgrade pip by running the command "pip install --upgrade pip"
 - Install the dependencies by running the command "pip install -r requirements.txt"
-- In Sprint 3, the database and user were created, but with sprint 4, a new app was added: gemini, therefore, cd into ResumeBuilder/ and run the following command: "python manage.py migrate gemini --fake zero" and then "python manage.py migrate".
+- In Sprint 3, the database and user were created, but with sprint 4, a new app was added: gemini, therefore, cd into ResumeBuilder/ and run the following command: "python manage.py makemigrations" and then "python manage.py migrate".
 - Alternatively, you can drop the "ssousa_project1" database and run the command "python manage.py create_db" to create the database and user again, and then "python manage.py migrate" to create the tables.
 (This is what I did on my second computer when I went to test the project from scratch)
 - Start the Django server by running the command "python manage.py runserver"
 - Open your browser and navigate to "http://localhost:8000" to view the web application